kylejones200/time_series/Template_Darts_Python/README.md

-# Darts: Time Series Forecasting Library
+# Darts: EIA Net Generation Forecasting

-Unified interface for multiple forecasting models using Darts.
+This template reproduces the figures and evaluation pipeline from the *Darts for Time Series Analysis in Python* article (2025‑11‑08).
+It evaluates multiple Darts models on the EIA net generation series and recreates the publication-ready plots.

 ## Setup